 What exercises are best to do during pregnancy?

 Aerobic and strengthening exercise

-If you regularly exercised before you got pregnant, you should be fine to carry on but you might want to lower the intensity.
-Take a break from any competitive events while you’re pregnant.
+If you regularly exercised before you got pregnant, you should be fine to carry on with most activities but you might want to lower the intensity.
+And if you feel unwell, stop or modify what you’re doing and see how you feel.
+It’s best to take a break from any competitive events while you’re pregnant.

 Pelvic floor exercises